Visit Ischia, Italy

 The best time to visit Ischia is between April and June or September and October when the weather is warm and dry but not too hot and the summer crowds have either yet to arrive or have already departed.
 July and August see floods of domestic visitors and the island gets very busy, while many hotels, guesthouses and attractions close in the winter months.

-This sample itinerary will give you an idea of what is possible when you travel in Ischia, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Ischia, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Ischia